Biology at Calvin College

 In the biology department at Calvin, we respond to God's call to investigate the diversity, organization and functioning of the living world so that we can provide a Christian model for its study, care and keeping.
 Whether it's in the lab doing cell cultures or in a field planting seeds, we do our work with utmost care, knowing what and whom we are working for.

-The biology department at Calvin offers majors in B.A. in biology or B.S. in biology, biotechnology and environmental science, along with three minors, several education programs and eight pre-professional programs.
+The biology department at Calvin offers majors in B.A. in biology or B.S. in biology, and environmental science, along with two minors, several education programs and eight pre-professional programs.
 Each program integrates academic study with hands-on work in the laboratory or in the field.
 Opportunities to study biology outside of the classroom are many, and include assisting professors with research, doing internships with local companies and organizations, and traveling off-campus to study biology in a different context.

 More about our academic programs »